How to Rent a Scooter in Thailand (2026): A Complete Guide

 • Don’t move the vehicle unless instructed.

-• Carry your license, contract, and insurance proof at all times.
+• Always carry your license, rental contract, and proof of insurance.

 Police officer inspecting a motorbike rider at a traffic checkpoint in Thailand